khalil-research/PyEPO/docs/source/content/getting_started/function.rst

     CVRP-20 results from notebook 04: ``num_data=1000``, 10 epochs, single process.
 In this setup, CaVE+ trains 8.2x faster than SPO+; CaVE-Hybrid with ``solve_ratio=0.3`` trains 10.5x faster with higher final regret.

 Training data comes from ``pyepo.data.dataset.optDatasetConstrs``, which extracts the binding-constraint normals at the optimum for each instance.
-Use ``pyepo.data.dataset.collate_tight_constraints`` to zero-pad ragged per-instance constraint counts.
+Per-instance constraint counts are ragged, so batch it with ``pyepo.data.dataset.optDataLoader``, which zero-pads them automatically.
 CaVE currently requires a Gurobi-backed ``optModel``.

 .. autoclass:: pyepo.func.CaVE
     :noindex: